kragen/derctuo/thermistors.md

 Tungsten wire is also similar, and comes much thinner in conveniently packaged quartz-halogen lightbulbs to protect it from oxygen, though perhaps not all of those envelopes will themselves withstand temperatures over 1000°.
-(And these lightbulbs do double duty as heating elements.)
+(And these lightbulbs can do double duty as heating elements.)
 However, they don't normally have four wires.
+I have such a lightbulb here; at room temperature (20°?), this untrustworthy multimeter, which measures a short circuit as 10Ω, measures it as 147.3–148.3Ω, so maybe it's actually 138Ω or so.
+In theory tungsten's α should be around .0045, according to the Wikipedia table above, so at 100° it ought to be about 188Ω and measure about 198Ω.
+I boiled it for 20 minutes on the stove, miraculously without breaking it, and it measured 185–186Ω.
+But the multimeter had gone to measuring a short circuit as 3Ω, so maybe that's really about 183Ω.
+Not the most spectacular agreement with theory but it's within measurement error.

 Silicon carbide, commonly used for heating elements and abrasives, is also a semiconductor, and can withstand even higher temperatures